17 Recommendations to Package Your App for Enterprise Use

 - Document and note all your actions

-What are some basic rules for software application installers?
+What are some recommended practices for software application installers?

 It depends on the market and use the application will have.